ovh/docs/pages/account/api/services/guide.en-gb.md

 > @api {POST} /service/{serviceId}/terminate
 >

-The call causes the service and data to be deleted and the invoice to be emitted for the period between the suspension date and the deletion date.
+The call will delete the service and data and issue the invoice for the period between the date of suspension and the date of deletion.

 ## Go further